AWS Security Blog

 Selecting Error under the Status column shows you the source of the error.
 Figure 15 below is an example of the source of the error:

-In this post, we’ve shown you how to automate batch creation of AWS accounts in AWS Control Tower and batch assignment of user access to AWS accounts in AWS SSO.
-When the batch AWS accounts creation and AWS SSO user access assignment processes are complete, the administrator will be notified by emails from AWS SNS.
+In this post, we’ve shown you how to automate batch creation of AWS accounts in AWS Control Tower and batch assignment of user access to AWS accounts in AWS IAM Identity Center.
+When the batch AWS accounts creation and AWS IAM Identity Center user access assignment processes are complete, the administrator will be notified by emails from AWS SNS.
 We’ve also explained how to handle some common sources of errors and how to avoid them.

 As you automate the batch AWS account creation and user access assignment, you can reduce the time you spend on the undifferentiated heavy lifting work, and onboard your users in your organization much more quickly, so they can start using and experimenting on AWS right away.